 In the small town of Sierra City, with only a grocery store and two restaurants, there is one of my favorite spots in all of Northern California, the Kentucky Mine.
 This old gold mine and mill is one of the best preserved mills from the gold rush era and is an excellent way to both interact and see the mining history of the area.
 This is a spot you must check out if you are near Tahoe.
 Here is all the information.

-- 7 dollars for a tour
+- 7 dollars for a tour (as of 2015)

 - 1 dollar for the museum only

-- Hours: 10AM – 4PM
+- Hours: 10 AM – 4 PM

-- Open only summer
+- Open only in the summer

-The tour begins with history of gold mining in the area and then moves up to the building that houses the mine.
+The tour begins with the history of gold mining in the area and then moves up to the building that houses the mine.

 This floor houses the machine that started the crushing process.
 It had a massive belt to power it and a lot of rudimentary tools to help the process.

 This is also where we met the bats for the first time.
-These bats come here around July to give birth to their babies and were all over the mill, it was crazy.
+These bats come here around July to give birth to their babies and were all over the mill; it was crazy.
 We even got to see a few up close.

-Anything that doesn’t get crushed here drops down to the shaker which is the last step of the process.
+Anything that doesn’t get crushed here drops down to the shaker, which is the last step of the process.